Bowed Legs in Babies – Causes, Diagnosis and Treatment

 - Moderate pain or discomfort

-As mentioned above, bowed legs are quite normal in children because of the position they’ve been in, in the womb.
+So why are babies bow-legged?
+As mentioned above, bowed legs are quite normal in children because of the position they’ve been in in the womb.
 Their legs haven’t had time to straighten out.
-Other causes of bowed legs include:
+According to the American Academy of Orthopaedic Surgeons, other causes of bow legged baby include (2):

 1. Physiological Genu Varum